-Top 3 Challenges with Scope 3 Reporting
+Top 3 challenges with Scope 3 reporting according to our experts

 “About half of institutional investors say a lack of robust ESG data is ‘holding back’ their organization’s further adoption of ESG”, according to a recent global survey by Capital Group.

 Investors increasingly require companies to disclose non-financial key performance indicators around environmental, social, and governance ("ESG") matters.
 They use these metrics to assess risks and screen investments across specific impact categories.